-It wasn’t easy, if memory serves, I hit on an idea around the 4th or 5th mock up (I usually arrive at a strong concept by the 2nd round) - I explored ‘Bokeh photography’ (out of focus backgrounds), taking this and adding sharp foreground elements gave a natural focal point.
-But using the natural palms, sunsets and beach landscapes for the blurred assets was way to noisy - the deep greens, rich aqua blues and hot pinks were dominating.
-Greyscale was the answer, this also introduced a subtle ‘Jazz club’ feel, exactly what we was after (Chris is a big fan of Jazz music).
+It wasn’t easy if memory serves, I hit on an idea around the 4th or 5th mockup (I usually arrive at a strong concept by the 2nd round) - I explored ‘Bokeh photography’ (out of focus backgrounds), taking this and adding sharp foreground elements gave a natural focal point.
+But using the natural palms, sunsets and beach landscapes for the blurred assets was way too noisy - the deep greens, rich aqua blues, and hot pinks were dominating.
+Greyscale was the answer, this also introduced a subtle ‘Jazz club’ feel, exactly what we were after (Chris is a big fan of Jazz music).

-Overlaying the backgrounds would run semi transparent squares containing copy, imagery, logos, data etc. The color photography got a natural ‘pop’ sitting against the grey backgrounds.
-The typography was probably the easiest part of the process - it was almost a forgone conclusion that we where going to be using a classic art deco based typeface.
+Overlaying the backgrounds would run semi-transparent squares containing copy, imagery, logos, data etc. The color photography got a natural ‘pop’ sitting against the grey backgrounds.
+The typography was probably the easiest part of the process - it was almost a foregone conclusion that we where going to be using a classic art deco based typeface.

 For the first time - take a look at the visual design below.
 Considering it’s almost 6 years old, I think its stood the test of time pretty well.